nathanfaucett/object-reverse/README.md

 object-reverse
 =======

-object reverse for the browser and node.js
+reverse an objects keys and values